 Guys.
 I made the BEST PUMPKIN CAKE.
 EVER.
 And all my dog park friends can confirm because I brought them two rounds of tester cake.
 Heheh.

-Vanilla buttercream is fine and all, but especially when you’re dealing with a spice cake, I love using cream cheese frosting.
+Vanilla buttercream is fine and all, but I love using cream cheese frosting, especially when you’re dealing with a spice cake.
 Plus, the slight tang pairs perfectly with the sweeter salted caramel drizzle on top.

-I kid you not I have made this cake 4 times because I loved it that much.
+I kid you not, I have made this cake four times because I loved it that much.
 It’s like… fall gets all these fun desserts like donuts, pies, and muffins, but where are all the fall cakes?
 Cakes need fall too, people.
 And fall needs cakes.